UTILITY APPS FOR THE MAC

 AirDrop by Apple Inc, was first introduced for the Lion operating system for the Mac and has continued to perform well in El Capitian.
 AirDrop enables you to share files from a Mac to iOS devices instantaneously.
 This feature is very helpful when sharing content between your devices or when sharing it with others.
 Airdrop can be found in the left hand side menu of the finder window.
 When selected, you will see available computers and devices that you can connect to.
 AirDrop's performance under El Capitan has pretty much eliminated the need for other third party apps like Desktop Connect.

 Reflector (formerly "Reflection") is one of the few applications available that enable you to mirror your iOS devices on our Mac using your Wi-Fi network.
 In addition to displaying your iPhone and iPad on your Mac, you can also add device frames for select models of your device, as well as record sound.
 Reflector is especially useful for those who like to create tutorials or offer demonstrations for how to use various applications on your iOS devices.
 You can manually control the size of your device or simply launch it full screen.
-Reflector 2, the latest iteration, now comes with a companion app for iOS called Reflector Director.
+Reflector is also available as an app for Teachers and Students to be used in the classroom in conjunction with multiple displays

 Actions offers a way to control and interact with your Mac, virtually replacing your keyboard with your iPad as a push-button control panel.
 Working with any application on your Mac, Actions on the iPad enables you to set up commands that will make workflows on your Mac seem smooth and natural.
 With Actions, you can add customized buttons for menus and submenus to control applications like Preview, Photos, Keynote, Finder, and much more.
 Actions on the iPad is like a track pad on steroids.
 Actions gives you over 900 icons to choose from, so just about any application on your Mac can be given its own set of "Actions."
 Check out our video review to learn more.